-As the seasons change here on the Gold Coast, our bodies, especially our immune system, often struggle to adapt.
+As the seasons changes on the Gold Coast, our bodies, especially our immune system, often struggle to adapt.
 In our Gold Coast Acupuncture Clinic we often see an increase in colds and flus as well as conditions that are aggravated by the cold, such as respiratory conditions and arthritis.

 Autumn traditionally is the season of harvest.
 Our bodies begin to harvest and gather energy for the colder months and begin to move it down.
 Yang (masculine), which is dominant in summer, starts giving way to yin (feminine), which is dominant in winter.
 Autumn is the season for clearing any excess heat from the body and then starts warming it from the inside, in preparation for the colder months.
 This may sound contradictory, but summer heat zaps strength, whereas internal warmth supports strength.
 Autumn is also the season of wind.
 We feel the effect of wind on our skin by the dryness, and we feel its internal effects through the lungs by a dry cough.